 Level of Coursework

-- Students must successfully complete at least two courses at the 4000 level or above.
-This does not include internships, independent studies, or honors thesis credits.
+- Students must successfully complete at least three courses at the 4000 or 6000 level.

 - An Honor's thesis in Political Science will count as one 4000-level elective

 - One Political Science independent study may count as a 4000-level elective but only if it is taken for 3 credits